Our lawyers have answers to your spousal support questions.

 New York’s spousal support laws are very intricate.
 Many factors are considered in determining whether or not support will be ordered, how much support will be ordered and the duration that support must be paid.
 At Venzon Law Firm PC, our attorneys understand the serious financial impact spousal support orders can have on your ability to support yourself and your family.

-Located in Buffalo, the family law lawyers at Venzon Law Firm PC have been representing individuals throughout Western New York and Canada for 37 years.
+Located in Buffalo, the family law lawyers at Venzon Law Firm PC have been representing individuals throughout Western New York and Canada since 1984.

 New York State Alimony And Spousal Maintenance Laws — What You Need To Know

 The following are frequently asked questions about spousal maintenance (formerly called alimony), as it pertains to New York law: